 What is Resisting Arrest?

 “Resisting arrest” refers to Penal Code section 148(a).
 That section criminalizes resisting, delaying, or obstructing, a public officer, peace officer, or emergency medical technician.
 It is also illegal to maliciously interrupt, disrupt, impede, or otherwise interfere with peace officer communications (PC 148(a)(2).
-Violation of either of these subsections is a misdemeanor punishable by a fine up to $1,000 and/or a maximum of one year in jail.
+Violation of either of these subsections is a misdemeanor.
+The punishment is a fine up to $1,000 and/or a maximum of one year in jail.

 Penal Code section 148(b) criminalizes removing a weapon from an officer.
-It is punishable by a maximum of one year in jail OR in state prison for 16 months, 2 years, or 3 years (PC 1170(h)(1)).
-When a crime is punishable by no more than one year in jail (misdemeanor) OR prison for 16 months, 2 years, or 3 years under Penal Code section 1170(h) (felony), it is referred to as a “wobbler.”
+The punishment is a maximum of one year in jail OR in state prison for 16 months, 2 years, or 3 years (PC 1170(h)(1)).
+When the punishment for a crime is no more than one year in jail (misdemeanor) OR prison for 16 months, 2 years, or 3 years under Penal Code section 1170(h) (felony), it is a “wobbler.”
 The prosecutor has the discretion to determine whether to charge a wobbler as a misdemeanor or a felony.
 The Judge has the power to reduce a wobbler from a felony to a misdemeanor under Penal Code section 17(b).

 Penal Code Section 148(c) makes it illegal to remove a firearm from an officer (felony) or to attempt to remove a firearm (wobbler).